tanner87661/IoTTStick/README.md

 # IoTTStick
 This is the master repository for the IoTT Stick, port modules and hat devices with the source code for the latest release.

+2021/05/22
+- Released new version 1.5.3 with some improvements in lbServer / lbClient
+- adding bounce filter for sensor inputs, requiring a 500ms stable input before sending report message to LocoNet

 2021/05/06
 - Released new version 1.5.3 with some new features for the YellowHat (buttons now can send input report and switch state report directly, no event handler)
 - major improvement of the handshake between stick and web app in case of saving and loading disk files